 a.
 Recommendations and/or implementation guidelines

-Affirmation xx (Rationale 1): The Working Group affirms Recommendation 4 of the 2007 policy, which states: “Strings must not cause any technical instability.”
+Recommendation 4 from the 2007 policy is affirmed under Topic 26: Security and Stability.
+Recommendation 4 is also relevant to this topic.

 Recommendation 29.1: ICANN must have ready prior to the opening of the Application Submission Period a mechanism to evaluate the risk of name collisions in the New gTLD evaluation process as well as during the transition to delegation phase.

 Affirmation 29.2: The Working Group affirms continued use of the New gTLD Collision Occurrence Management framework unless and until the ICANN Board adopts a new mitigation framework.
 This includes not changing the controlled interruption duration and the required readiness for human-life threatening conditions for currently delegated gTLDs and future new gTLDs.